minqiaowang/hybrid-adg-apac/access-labenv/access-labenv.md

 - The Region and Compartment which the DBCS created.

-- A DBCS which assigned to you.
+- A DBCS which assigned to you to act the standby database.

 - SSH Keys download from [here](https://github.com/minqiaowang/hybrid-adg-apac/raw/master/ssh-keys/labkey.zip).
 Unzip the files to your own laptop.

-- A compute instance IP address which assigned to you.
+- A compute VM instance IP address which assigned to you to act as the on-premise database.

 ## **STEP 1**: Connect to your Compute instance

 There are multiple ways to connect to your cloud instance.
-Choose the way to connect to your cloud instance that matches the SSH Key you downloaded.
+Choose the way to connect to your cloud instance using the SSH Key you downloaded and unzipped.

 - MAC or Windows CYCGWIN Emulator